KnoP-01/krl-for-vim/README.md

             Can be forced with
         let g:krlAutoFormKeyMap = 1

+Q: The mappings don't work!
+A: Existing mappings don't get overridden, unless the corresponding option is
+    explicitly set.

+Q: I want different keys mapped!
+A: There are \<plug\>-mappings available too, if you prefer different key
+    bindings.

 Q: Does krl-for-vim provide a mapping for indenting a complete file?
 A: No, but you may put the following in your .vimrc or
     ~/.vim/after/ftplugin/krl.vim: >